smart-on-fhir/health-cards/docs/index.md

   * Verifier cannot include purposes of use in-band
 * Does not capture a digital record of the presentation

+When a Health Card JWS exceeds 1191 characters, it must be split into multiple QR Codes to ensure readability.
+Each "chunk" of 1191 characters is numerically encoded and prefixed with an ordinal as well as the total number of chunks required to re-assemble the JWS.

+## Multi-part QR codes

 ### Numerical Encoding

+During QR generation, the JWS is split into multiple strings or chunks when a Health Card JWS exceeds 1191 characters in length.
+Consumers of the QR Code SHOULD allow for scanning the multiple QR Codes in any order.
+Once the full set is scanned, the JWS is assembled and validated.

-When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as two segments:
+When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as four segments:

 1. A segment encoded with `bytes` mode consisting of the fixed string `shc:/`
+1. A segment encoded with `bytes` mode consisting of the fixed string `/` and an the ordinal defining the sequence of this QR Code for re-assembly of the Health Card JWS.
+The ordinal should only be present when multiple QR Codes are used to represent a single Health Card.
+2. A segment encoded with `bytes` mode consisting of the fixed string `/` and a count of the total number of QR Codes that make up the JWS.
+This count should only be present when multiple QR Codes are used to represent a single Health Card.

-2. A segment encoded with `numeric` mode consisting of the characters `0`-`9`.
+3. A segment encoded with `numeric` mode consisting of the characters `0`-`9`.
 Each character "c" of the JWS is converted into a sequence of two digits as by taking `Ord(c)-45` and treating the result as a two-digit base ten number.
 For example, `'X'` is encoded as `43`, since `Ord('X')` is `88`, and `88-45` is `43`.
 (The constant "45" appears here because it is the ordinal value of `-`, the lowest-valued character that can appear in a compact JWS.
 Subtracting 45 from the ordinal values of valid JWS characters produces a range between 00 and 99, ensuring that each character of the JWS can be represented in exactly two base-10 numeric digits.)

 (The reason for representing Health Cards using Numeric Mode QRs instead of Binary Mode (Latin-1) QRs is information density: with Numeric Mode, 20% more data can fit in a given QR, vs Binary Mode.
 This is because the JWS character set conveys only log_2(65) bits per character (~6 bits); binary encoding requires log_2(256) bits per character (8 bits), which means ~2 wasted bits per character.)

 When reading a QR code, scanning software can recognize a SMART Health Card from the `shc:/` prefix.
-Stripping this prefix and decoding the remaining pairs of numerals yields a JWS.
+Stripping this prefix and the following `<ordinal>/count>/` and decoding the remaining pairs of numerals yields a JWS.

 ---